 Painting your car is a great way to make a statement.
 It’s the largest and more obvious part of your vehicle.
 The only problem is it’s expensive, so instead add an overlay.
 It’s quicker and easier to apply as well, and you don’t have to worry about uneven color.

-If you really want to be cost-effective, add decals instead.
+You can DIY the painting job for your car to save money, and RatedRadarDetector has a guide that teaches you how to do that.
+However, if you really want to be cost-effective, add decals instead.
 You can customize with different shapes and colors.
 Or if you’re political, you can really tick people off.

 Private Number Plates